What is Hospital Compare?

 Hospital Compare offers a “snapshot” of quality for hospitals in your area on the following aspects of healthcare:

-- Timely and Effective Care: How often and how quickly each hospital gives recommended treatments for certain conditions like heart attack, heart failure, pneumonia, children’s asthma, and for surgical patients
+- Timely and Effective Care: How often and how quickly each hospital gives recommended treatments for certain conditions like heart attack, sepsis, and emergency department care.

 - Readmissions, Complications and Deaths:

-- How each hospital’s rates of readmission and 30-day mortality (death) rates for certain conditions compare with the national rate.
+- How each hospital’s 30-day readmission and mortality (death) rates for certain conditions compare with the national rate.

 - How likely it is that patients will suffer from complications while in the hospital.